 Employers love numbers because it makes your experience feel more tangible.
 When writing your resume, if you can answer the questions, “How much?” or “How many?”, you should include that number in your resume.
 For instance:

-- What was your call time average?
+- What was your average call time?

 - How many calls would you handle in a day?